herbeck/LeakyVaccine/README.md

 An attempt to use a compartmental model to evaluate the effects of exposure risk heterogeneity on vaccine efficacy estimates in HIV vaccine trials.

 Josh Herbeck
 Paul Edlefsen
 Molly Reid
 Sam Jenness

 My model is here:  Leaky.vaccine.SI.trial.Rmd

 Feb 15:  I just found that Alain has done a lot of this model set up already, for his project on infection date estimation!
+I will probably be borrowing from his code now.